About the project

 Jib here is our mascot!
 Often accompanying us on research trips and trainings, Jib has followed us to three different states!
 Jib is named after one of our treasured donors, however his nicknames include Jibber, J, Jibber-Jabber, and Jib-Jib.

-• Scout
+Scout

 RESEARCH ASSISTANT

 Scoutie does many things here for us at CDP, namely helping us out on the water!
-When she is not napping in the back of the boat, she is using her massive nose for good and helping sniff out the dolphins!
+When she is not napping in the back of the boat, she is using her massive nose for good and helping sniff for dolphins!
 Scout has also been known to model for The Chesapeake Dolphin Project.
 Scout’s proudest achievements include stealing a jelly doughnut form a small child and having Bradley Cooper call her “cute”.

 Alfred P. Harrington